GerHobbelt/owemdjee/README.md

 - **sdsl-lite** [📁](./sdsl-lite) [🌐](https://github.com/GerHobbelt/sdsl-lite) -- The Succinct Data Structure Library (SDSL) is a powerful and flexible C++11 library implementing succinct data structures.
 In total, the library contains the highlights of 40 [research publications][SDSLLIT].
 Succinct data structures can represent an object (such as a bitvector or a tree) in space close to the information-theoretic lower bound of the object while supporting operations of the original object efficiently.
 The theoretical time complexity of an operation performed on the classical data structure and the equivalent succinct data structure are (most of the time) identical.
 - **Sealighter** [📁](./Sealighter) [🌐](https://github.com/GerHobbelt/Sealighter) -- Sysmon-Like research tool for ETW: helps non-developers dive into researching Event Tracing for Windows (ETW) and Windows PreProcessor Tracing (WPP).
 - **semimap** [📁](./semimap) [🌐](https://github.com/GerHobbelt/semimap) -- semi::static_map and semi::map: associative map containers with compile-time lookup!
 Normally, associative containers require some runtime overhead when looking up their values from a key.
 However, when the key is known at compile-time (for example, when the key is a literal) then this run-time lookup could technically be avoided.
 This is exactly what the goal of `semi::static_map` and `semi::map` is.
+- **sent2vec** [📁](./sent2vec) [🌐](https://github.com/GerHobbelt/sent2vec) -- a tool and pre-trained models related to the [Bi-Sent2vec](https://arxiv.org/abs/1912.12481).
+The cross-lingual extension of Sent2Vec can be found [here](https://github.com/epfml/Bi-sent2vec).
+This library provides numerical representations (features) for words, short texts, or sentences, which can be used as input to any machine learning task.
 - **sentencepiece** [📁](./sentencepiece) [🌐](https://github.com/GerHobbelt/sentencepiece) -- text tokenization
 - **sentence-tokenizer** [📁](./sentence-tokenizer) [🌐](https://github.com/GerHobbelt/Tokenizer) -- text tokenization
 - **shadesmar** [📁](./shadesmar) [🌐](https://github.com/GerHobbelt/shadesmar) -- an IPC library that uses the system's shared memory to pass messages.
 Supports publish-subscribe and RPC.